-According to Mandelbrot [251], fractal bifurcating networks mimic the vascular tree.
-Based on this observation, van Beek et al. [252] developed dichotomous branching fractal network models to explain the regional myocardium flow heterogeneity.
+According to Mandelbrot [276], fractal bifurcating networks mimic the vascular tree.
+Based on this observation, van Beek et al. [277] developed dichotomous branching fractal network models to explain the regional myocardium flow heterogeneity.
 Even though the developed models give overly simple descriptions of the fractal network, they describe adequately the dependence of the relative dispersion of flow distribution on the size of the supplied region of myocardium.
 These findings allow us to infer that such fractal approaches would be useful in describing other systems with heterogeneous flow distributions.

 From a drug's site of administration, the blood is the predominant medium of transport of the molecules through the body to the drug's final destination.
-Conventionally, the blood is treated as a simple compartment, although the vascular system is highly complex and consists of an estimated 96,000 km of
+Conventionally, the blood is treated as a simple compartment, although the vascular system is highly complex and consists of an estimated 96, 000 km of vessels [278].
+The key feature of the network is the continuous bifurcation of the parent vessels

-Figure 7.2: A complete vascular dichotomous network used to describe the distribution of drug in the body.
-The black circle represents the drug molecules. (a) The distribution of drug in well-perfused tissues takes place under homogeneous (well stirred) conditions. (b) The distribution of drug in deep tissues takes place under heterogeneous (understirred) conditions.
-Reprinted from [256] with permission from Springer.
+Fig. 7.2 A complete vascular dichotomous network used to describe the distribution of drug in the body.
+The black circle represents the drug molecules. (a) The distribution of drug in well-perfused tissues takes place under homogeneous (well-stirred) conditions. (b) The distribution of drug in deep tissues takes place under heterogeneous (understirred) conditions.
+Reprinted from [281] with permission from Springer for many generations of branching.

-vessels [253].
-The key feature of the network is the continuous bifurcation of the parent vessels for many generations of branching.
 The vessels of one generation bifurcate to form vessels of the next generation in a continuous process toward smaller and smaller vessels.
-Some studies [254,255] of the microvascular system have shown that the dimensions for vessel radii, branch length, and wall thickness in the mesenteric and renal arterial beds have fractal properties.
+Some studies [279, 280] of the microvascular system have shown that the dimensions for vessel radii, branch length, and wall thickness in the mesenteric and renal arterial beds have fractal properties.
 The discovery of the fractal nature of the blood vessels, however, indicated that the distribution of flow within an organ might be fractal as well.

-Building on the work of van Beek et al. [252], a dichotomous branching network of vessels representing the arterial tree connected to a similar venous network can be used to describe the distribution of the drug in the body, Figure 7.2.
+Building on the work of van Beek et al. [277], a dichotomous branching network of vessels representing the arterial tree connected to a similar venous network can be used to describe the distribution of the drug in the body, Figure 7.2.
 Thus, the general pattern of distribution of flow can also be assumed for the complete vascular system of Figure 7.2, envisaged for the distribution of drugs in the body.
 The flow will diverge in the arterial tree and converge in the venous tree, while at the ends of the arterial and venular networks the local flow will be slow and heterogeneous.